Stettin–Stargard maritime trade war: Allies and mediators

 Both cities began seeking allies.
-In February 1454, the people of Szczecin sent out information to the Hanseatic cities stating that Stargard was violating the old privileges of the city.
-The main ally of Szczecin became Duke Otto III of Szczecin.
+In February 1454, the people of Stettin sent out information to the Hanseatic cities stating that Stargard was violating the old privileges of the city.
+The main ally of Stettin became Duke Otto III of Stettin.
 He ordered all merchants passing through his duchy to go to the capital to sell their goods.
 Another mediator in the dispute was Duke Adolf of Anhalt.
 In 1458, with the authority of Emperor Frederick III of the Holy Roman Empire, he sent letters to the councils of both cities requesting an analysis of the opponent's arguments.
 He called for the signing of peace.
 Until then, the warring cities were to suspend military actions.
-Duke Adolf's mission ended in failure because Szczecin deemed the concessions to Stargard to be too far-reaching, while the people of Stargard felt that the duke was not sufficiently favorable to their city.
+Duke Adolf's mission ended in failure because Stettin deemed the concessions to Stargard to be too far-reaching, while the people of Stargard felt that the duke was not sufficiently favorable to their city.

 In October 1458, the court of the Bishop of Kamień issued a verdict stating that all land and waterways are public, and thus belong to all inhabitants.
-Such a ruling was not favorable to Szczecin.
+Such a ruling was not favorable to Stettin.
 Finally, in late 1458, Lübeck, the main city of the Hanseatic League, took steps to ease the dispute, as it was concerned about ending the conflict due to ongoing battles with Poland.
 Lübeck merchants proposed that the dispute be resolved by a voluntary court of the Hanseatic cities.
 Both cities agreed to this proposal, although they did not cease military actions.
-Due to Lübeck's clear sympathy for Stargard, Szczecin – through Duke Otto III – convened an assembly of the estates of the Szczecin duchy, which again confirmed the privileges of the city, with an emphasis on the staple rights.
+Due to Lübeck's clear sympathy for Stargard, Stettin – through Duke Otto III – convened an assembly of the estates of the Stettin duchy, which again confirmed the privileges of the city, with an emphasis on the staple rights.

 Voluntary court of the Hanseatic cities

 The voluntary court of the Hanseatic cities included representatives from Stralsund, Greifswald, Anklam, and Demmin.
 Before the court, both cities presented their arguments.
-In a memorial dated 8 May 1459, the people of Szczecin agreed to have the dispute settled by the court, which, according to them, should examine the legal force of the privileges of both cities.
-They argued that their privileges held greater significance than those of Stargard, justifying, among other things, the destruction of the port in Inoujście.
-Szczecin did not dispute the rights of Stargard as such, but rather their validity within the territory of the Szczecin duchy.
-Confident that the court would rule in their favor, the people of Szczecin concluded the memorial by stating that they must now await a just resolution of the dispute.
+In a memorial dated 8 May 1459, the people of Stettin agreed to have the dispute settled by the court, which, according to them, should examine the legal force of the privileges of both cities.
+They argued that their privileges held greater significance than those of Stargard, justifying, among other things, the destruction of the port in Ihnamünde.
+Stettin did not dispute the rights of Stargard as such, but rather their validity within the territory of the Stettin duchy.
+Confident that the court would rule in their favor, the people of Stettin concluded the memorial by stating that they must now await a just resolution of the dispute.